smittytone/BuildAPIAccess/README.md

 ### - (void)updateProduct:(NSString *)productID :(NSArray *)keys :(NSArray *)values ###

 Updates the specified product using the supplied keys and their associated values.
 The order of items in the keys and values arrays should match; no check is made to ensure that this is the case.
 The method checks that the two arrays are of equal length, however.
-The only supported key values are `@"name"` and `@"description"`.
+The only supported key values are *name* and *description*.

 The instance posts the notification `@"BuildAPIProductUpdated"` when the product has been updated.
 The notification includes an NSDictionary: its *data* key points to a record of the updated product as an NSDictionary.